ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 Two different approaches were primarily considered for realization:

-* The first approach is, to implement a serial reporting service that is running a **collector (and organizer)** after the ESMValTool produced the output for the reporting.
+* The first approach (A1) is, to implement a serial reporting service that is running a **collector (and organizer)** after the ESMValTool produced the output for the reporting.
 Therefore, the ESMValTool must deliver collectable information on the structure of the outputs and their pattern for the report.
 This approach allows to prevents redundant and time consuming calculations.

-* The other approach is, to implement the collector (and organizer) as part of the ESMValTool runtime.
-An ESMValTool **run-time environment** is needed for this.
+* The other approach (A2) is, to implement the collector (and organizer) as part of the ESMValTool runtime.
+An ESMValTool **runtime environment** is needed for this.
 This approach basically is preferred, as the reporting service is in charge of producing and managing the output of the ESMValTool, including reading or setting up namelists, etc. The advantage is, that results from multiple namelist can be easily incorporated.
 Therefore, information on the reporting structure is not mandatory.
 It is also possible to easily report on diagnostics that are currently not supporting such kind of information.

 The current version 1.0 is a hybrid form of the aforementioned approaches.
-If the reporting service recognizes an ESMValTool namelist as input, the tool acts as a run-time environment for the tool and collects multiple diagnostic blocks' output into seperately reported parts.
+If the reporting service recognizes an ESMValTool namelist as input, the tool acts as a runtime environment for the tool and collects multiple diagnostic blocks' output into seperately reported parts.
 If the reporting service receives a specific report namelist, former results are gathered from predefined search directories and are prepared based on specific grouping instructions.

+..
+TODO: I don't know why neither scaling nor setting the wirdth does not work here.

 .. figure:: reporting_post_workflow.png
-   :width: 500 px
+   :width: 250 px
    :alt: Reporting service as a collector

-   The reporting service (blue) implemented as collector for ESMValTool (red) output based on specific reporting namelists
+   The reporting service (blue) implemented as collector for ESMValTool (red) output based on specific reporting namelists (A1)

 .. figure:: reporting_envi_workflow.png
-   :width: 500 px
+   :width: 250 px
    :alt: Reporting service as an environment

-   The reporting service (blue) implemented as environment for ESMValTool (red) output distributing original namelists
+   The reporting service (blue) implemented as environment for ESMValTool (red) output distributing original namelists (A2)

 .. figure:: reporting_comb_workflow.png
-   :width: 500 px
+   :width: 250 px
    :alt: Reporting service as a hybrid

    The reporting service (blue) implemented as environment-collector-hybrid for ESMValTool (red) output reacting to specified namelists